testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#basic, #draft`

 :white_check_mark:  **Do:** [Simple] Tell network interceptor to disallow HTTP requests going outside without being intercepted.
-When a URL call is issued, if that [Why] Without this, forgotten calls might hit real servers and violate the component isolation - flakines, performance and non-tested terriroty [Spice] One exception must be concluded - HTTP calls to your own API should be allowed otherwise the tests themselves will get blocked
+When a URL call is issued, if that address was not explictly defined for interception - A failure is in order.
+[Why] Without this, forgotten calls might hit real servers and violate the component isolation - flakines, performance and non-tested terriroty [Spice] One exception must be concluded - HTTP calls to your own API should be allowed otherwise the tests themselves will get blocked

 , protect our borders.
 The nock.enableNetConnect() command, remember to include localhost + port, remember to clean-up

 <br/>

-👀 &nbsp; **Alternatives:** Trust your work, anyway likely to fail, but why  ❌ &nbsp;
+👀 &nbsp; **Alternatives:** Trust your work, anyway likely to fail, but why  ❌ &nbsp; Periodic report

 <br/>